GeminiDRSoftware/FitsStorage/docs/Docker.md

 The docker support for running a cluster depends on some custom images.
 There are helper build scripts to easily create these with the proper parameters and names.
-These scripts assume `FitsStorageDB` and `GeminiCalMgr` are checked out alongside `FitsStorage`.
+These scripts assume `GeminiObsDB` and `GeminiCalMgr` are checked out alongside `FitsStorage`.

 If you are on the master branch and want to update the `:latest` images in the